aj_kotval

 This role involved working on a GenAI product aimed at large business advertisers.

-I was involved in various aspects of AI product development such as system prompt engineering, synthetic data creation, evals, response voice and tone styling, etc.
+I was involved in various aspects of AI product design and development such as system prompt engineering, synthetic data creation, evals, response voice and tone styling, etc.

-I'll be discussing three key challenges faced in improving the model, how these challenges were overcome, and my role in it.
+I'll be discussing three key challenges faced in improving the model, how these challenges were overcome, and my role.

 The team